 “Salesforce is how we can prepare the company for rapid scaling.
 Once you have repeatable, scalable processes, then it's just a matter of adding more people.”

+To provide companywide transparency and motivate reps, Belly has even mounted TV screens throughout the office that display custom dashboards.
+The dashboards keep performance successes or concerns front and center.
+Of course, it also drives one the most important motivators: competition.
+“Reps can see how many businesses they’ve visited versus someone else,” says von Halle.
+“That type of information not only shows hustle, it also fosters healthy competition, getting our sales reps to say, ‘Man, my friend has 10 closes.
+Today I want 12.’”
+Belly is also benefiting from using dashboards on the small screen — particularly on the Salesforce mobile app.
 “You have hourly sales in the palm of your hand, and that’s fantastic,” says John Mazur, EVP of Sales and Services.
 “Before you had to wait a month to get a report made by accounting.
 I have that now before they have it.
 That’s very powerful.
 We couldn’t have a business like we have today without Salesforce.”

 Being able to automate processes was another feature that drew Belly to Salesforce.
 It’s been a massive time saver already, and it’s an ongoing initiative.
 “The number one thing we’re working toward is automation of all our processes,” says Mazur.
 “Excel spreadsheets.
 Sharing Google Docs.
 That makes for a lot of manual processing and brain power wasted on menial operations.”
 But, as Mazur explains, speed and accuracy aren’t the only benefits.
 “It’s how we can prepare the company for rapid scaling.
 Once you have repeatable, scalable processes, then it’s just a matter of adding more people.”

-Explains von Halle: “For example, we integrated e-sign software into the Salesforce1 Mobile App.
+They’ve been able to add even more automation thanks to the Salesforce Platform’s seamless integration with third-party applications from the Salesforce AppExchange.
+“Salesforce, as a platform, defines customization,” explains von Halle.
+“It’s such a powerful solution out of the box, but then there are so many amazing third-party applications on the AppExchange that enable us to be far more efficient than we could ever imagine.”
+Belly has seamlessly integrated apps like InsideSales.com’s click-to-call app, Sertifi’s e-contract platform, Zuora’s accounting software, and many more.
+Integrating apps from the Salesforce AppExchange has been invaluable for field reps using the Salesforce mobile app.
+Explains von Halle: “For example, we integrated e-sign software into the Salesforce mobile app.
 Reps in the field collect all the information for the Belly contract, then validate payment.
 It creates and sends a quote right into Zuora, which is the billing solution we use, then right to finance.
 All we have to do is click a button.
 Miraculously it’s saved us around 15 hours of manual data entry a week.
 You can’t beat it.”

 As successful as Belly has been in such a short period of time, they’re hardly sitting back and enjoying their success.
 The company knows there’s still a lot to be accomplished.
 “We want to have every business on the Belly platform, spreading the love with their customers.
 We want to be everywhere,” says Mazur.
 Belly knows they’ve already found a key ally in reaching that goal.